Skip to main content

 Working with assets

-// Build a fungible asset from faucet ID and amount
+// Build a fungible asset from faucet ID + amount via the SDK helper.

 use miden::asset;